Ayushbeginer1/Cognicare-sih-/README.md

 # Cognicare

-Development of a Digital Mental Health and Psychological Support System for Students in Higher Education.
+A digital platform for mental health and psychological support designed for students in higher education.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)